Welcome to ez-a-sync’s documentation!

 Note

-This method uses asyncio.BaseEventLoop.run_until_complete() to fetch items.
+This method uses asyncio.BaseEventLoop.run_until_complete() to fetch T objects.
 This raises a RuntimeError if the event loop is already running.
 This RuntimeError will be caught and a more descriptive SyncModeInAsyncContextError will be raised in its place.

 If you encounter a SyncModeInAsyncContextError, you are likely working in an async codebase and should consider asynchronous iteration using __aiter__() and __anext__() instead.